StinaAxelsson/contactbook-project3/README.md

   * Gives a choise to go back to menu or quit programe from here.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/viewall.png)
 * Delete one contact
-  * If a user wants to delete a contact, they have to search for the contact first and will be giving 4 choises to search after.
-"First name", "Last name", "Phonenumber" or their "Email" and then the contact will be printed out.
+  * If a user wants to delete a contact, they have to search for the contact first and will be giving 4 choises in a search-menu what they will search for.
+"First name", "Last name", "Phone number" or their "E-mail" and then the contact will be printed out.
+  * If there is no contact found, it will provide a error message and let the user know that there is no contact with that information and pass back to search menu again for another search.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/delete.png)
   * If the user wants to delete it, they have to validate it with Yes or No and then the row with that contacts information will be deleted from the worksheet.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/delete2.png)
 * Search contact
-  * This feature is similar to delete because it takes the user to the same function.
-To search after the specific contact by first name, last name, phone number or email address.
-And gives the user choise to delete it.
-Gives a error message if no contact could be find.
+  * This feature is similar to the previous delete-feature, because it pass the user to the same function(search).
+Then the user have to search for the contact by first name, last name, phone number or email address.
+And gives the user the same choise to delete it or not.
+  * Gives a error message if no contact could be find.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/search.png)
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/searchnofound.png)
 * Reset the contactbook
-  * This feature will reset the worksheet and alla the information that was stored deletes.
-Only the headers in the worksheet will remain for store new contacts.
+  * This feature will reset the worksheet and all the information that was stored deletes.
+Only the headers-row in the worksheet will remain for store new contacts.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/reset.png)
 * Exit programme
   * This feature exit the programme and can be reach from some of the other features also.
+  * Provide a message with a goodbye.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/exit.png)

 ## Features Left to Implement
-This is what I want to impement in future on this programme to make it complete.
+This is what I want to impement in future on this programme to make it more complete.
 But that I did not prioritate right now for the short of time.
 * Edit contact
   * This features is something I want to implement, and it is a feature that is missing in this programme.
 So the user easy can change some details about a contact instead of delete it and start over.
 * Categorys